hoangton/smartcash/introduction/information.rst

   providing all the building blocks, which are then put together by the programmer.

-ASIC
-  An application-specific integrated circuit (ASIC), is an integrated circuit (IC) customized for a particular use, rather than intended for general-purpose use.
-For example, a chip designed to run in a digital voice recorder or for :ref:`high-efficiency SmartCash mining <asic-mining>` is an ASIC.

 ATM / BTM
   A SmartCash ATM is a physical machine that allows a customer to buy SmartCash